functional-patterns/gof/mediator/README.md

 In pure functional programming there is no interaction between data.
 Intent of the Mediator design pattern does not apply to functional programming.

-Fit : None
+- Applicability : None
-Complexity : n/a
+- Complexity : n/a

 ### Examples